 Lying six miles west of Mull, Staffa is formed of basalt rock in hexagonal columns created millions of years ago by volcanic eruptions and a vast blanket of lava that spread into the Atlantic Ocean.

-Years of waves crashing against these columns created the magnificent Fingal’s cave, which inspired Felix Mendelssohn to write his famous overture, The Hebrides.
+Years of waves crashing against these columns created the magnificent Fingal’s Cave, which inspired Felix Mendelssohn to write his famous overture, The Hebrides.
 Famous visitors included Queen Victoria, Robert Louis Stevenson, and John Keats, all of whom fell under the island’s spell.
 The island came into the care of the National Trust for Scotland in 1986 and was designated a National Nature Reserve in 2001.